nimh-dsst/nda-study-1887/README.md

 ### Downloading the Data Package

-The NDA Study 1887 data package is 4 GB in size.
+The NDA Study 1887 data package is less than 5 GB in size.
 It can be downloaded using one of two options:

 1. NDA Tools: Download instructions using the command line utility can be found at https://github.com/NDAR/nda-tools#installing-python (Recommended)